Edward Edwards (serial killer): Death

+Edwards was found dead in his jail cell at the Corrections Medical Center in Columbus, Ohio, on April 7, 2011.
+His death was believed to be from natural causes.

 Other possible murders

 According to Phil Stanford in his book The Peyton-Allan Files, Edwards may have been responsible for the murders of Beverly Allan and Larry Peyton in Portland, Oregon, in 1960.
 Two men were arrested and imprisoned for these murders, but released from prison early.
 Authorities maintain that the correct persons were prosecuted.

 In March 2017, Detective Chad Garcia of the Jefferson County Sheriff's Office who was in charge of the "Sweetheart Murders" case described how the murders of Hack and Drew were solved following a tip off from Edwards' daughter.
 Garcia said he was "pretty confident" there are at least five to seven more murders Edwards committed and "who knows beyond that."
 He gave a list of 15 confirmed and suspected victims, adding that he was less sure Edwards was involved in the Zodiac killings.

 Retired homicide detective John Cameron speculated that Edwards was responsible for several high-profile cases, including the Zodiac killings in the Bay Area of California and the murder of JonBenét Ramsey.
 However, his claims have proven highly controversial.